 The different stakeholders you should reach out to include:

 Running the plan by everyone will help you make sure that the goals you’ve set are achievable and manageable by your team.

 3. Determine Your Key Fundraising and Marketing Strategies.

 You may consider doing a SWOT (strengths, weaknesses, opportunities, threats) analysis of your past fundraising to better understand what areas you’re already strong in and what could be improved.

 Set the areas that need improvement at a lower fundraising goal than the aspects of your strategy that you already know you’re strong in.
 This way, you can try out different strategies to make these elements stronger without as much pressure.

 For example, if you know your nonprofit has an incredible major giving program, specify that a large portion of your fundraising will likely come from this avenue.
 If you know that you could use improvement on your new donor retention rates, you might set that at a lower goal and use this as an opportunity to try out new things like calling new donors and setting up a welcome email series.

 Some of the fundraising and marketing strategies your organization should take into consideration include:

 - New donor acquisition and retention.
-The second donation a donor gives is often called the “golden donation” because most donors lapse after the first gift.
+The second donation a donor gives is the “golden donation” because most donors lapse after the first gift.
 After the “golden donation”, there’s about a 60% chance they’ll give again.